mkirsche/PURLE/README.md

 ## Usage:

-java LengthDistribution Inputfile Outputfile Genomelength
+java LengthDistribution Inputfile Outputfile Genomelength [--sample]
 &nbsp;&nbsp;&nbsp;&nbsp;Inputfile should contain the length of one sequence (in bp) per line
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Alternately, the input file can be in FASTQ or FASTA format.
 &nbsp;&nbsp;&nbsp;&nbsp;Outputfile is the file to output sample noncontained read lengths to
 &nbsp;&nbsp;&nbsp;&nbsp;Genomelength is an integer representing the length (in bp) of the genome
+&nbsp;&nbsp;&nbsp;&nbsp;--sample is an optional flag to produce a sample length distribution instead of the average